 For many business owners, email marketing is a seemingly impossible and expensive feat.
-To simplify the email marketing process and make it easy for businesses– both small and large– to measure ROI, Front Porch Solutions has created a guide to analyzing five must-track email marketing metrics and KPIs.
+To simplify the email marketing process and make it easy for businesses– both small and large– to measure return on investment, Front Porch Solutions has created a guide to analyzing five must-track email marketing metrics and KPIs.

 5 Email Marketing Metrics & Why You Should Track Them

-Continue reading to learn about the top five email marketing metrics and why and how you should track them.
+Continue reading to learn about the five most important email marketing metrics and why and how you should track them.

 1. Open Rate